Teivaz/chenv/readme.md

 Copyright (c) 2018: Oleksandr Kuznietsov <github@teivaz.com>
-Distributed under the terms of the GNU GPLv3 License.The full license is in the file COPYING, distributed as part of this software.
+Distributed under the terms of the GNU GPLv3 License.The full license is in the file LICENSE, distributed as part of this software.

 ## Roadmap